 Of all the tours to take in Florence, Duomo is perhaps the most archetypal landmark to visit.
-While “Duomo” literally means “cathedral”, it refers to an entire complex within Florence city center.
+While “Duomo” literally means “cathedral”, it refers to an entire complex within Florence city centre.
 This encompasses the cathedral, the crypt, the dome (the subject of time availability), the museum, the bell tower and the baptistery.

 No shorts or sleeveless tops allowed.
 Knees and shoulders must be covered for both genders